 When you add an iSCSI device with no targets and LUNs configured, start a default configuration and add the IQN of each encoder to this iSCSI device.

 When you add an iSCSI device with targets and LUNs pre-configured, add the IQN of each encoder to this iSCSI device.

-See Configuring an iSCSI device, page 192 for details.
+See Configuring an iSCSI device, page 187 for details.

+To add VRM devices via scan:

-- Right-click and click Scan for VRM Devices.
-The BVMS Scan Wizard dialog box is displayed. - 2.
-Select the desired check boxes for the devices that you want to add. - In the Role list, select the desired role.
+..
+Right-click and click Scan for VRM Devices.

+- 2. Select the desired check boxes for the devices that you want to add. - 3.
+In the Role list, select the desired role.

 It depends on the current type of the VRM device which new role you can select.

-If you select Mirrored or Failover, the next configuration step is additionally required. - 4.
-In the Role list, select the desired role. - It depends on the current type of the VRM device which new role you can select. - 5.
-Click Next >> - 6.
-In the Master VRM list, select the Master VRM for the selected Mirrored or Failover VRM. - Click Next >>.
-The Authenticate Devices dialog box of the wizard is displayed. - Type in the password for each device that is protected by a password.
+If you select Mirrored or Failover, the next configuration step is additionally required.

+4. In the Role list, select the desired role.

+It depends on the current type of the VRM device which new role you can select.

+- 5. Click Next >>

+- 6. In the Master VRM list, select the Master VRM for the selected Mirrored or Failover VRM.

+- 7. Click Next >>.

+.
+Type in the password for each device that is protected by a password.

 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

 If the passwords of all devices are identical, you can enter it in the first Password field.
-Then right-click this field and click Copy cell to column.